anyaevostinar/anyaevostinar.github.io/classes/201-f21/HW3.md

 30 points, due Friday, Oct 8th by 10PM Central time.
 Like all assignments, there is a 48-hour, no questions asked extensions policy.
 If you have a tech issue, a health issue, or some other issue that impedes making the deadline, use this policy.
 You or your partner need to notify me that you're using the policy via email, CC'ing the partner.
 Extensions beyond the 48-hour policy will only be considered in extenuating circumstances, and circumstances that arise between the original deadline and the extension are generally not extenuating - the deadline is still Friday, not 48 hours later.

 ## Goals
-To gain practice with several data structures and ADTs we've learned about so far including arrays and the Stack ADT.
+To gain practice with Stacks and see how they can be useful.

 ## Assignment Type and Collaborative Learning Expectations
 This is a homework assignment that you'll be handing in on Moodle.